 Please include figures at the end of manuscript Word file, or provide a high quality PDF containing all figures.
 Make sure images are of highest resolution, and any letters inside are clear and legible.
 If the figures or tables are created using PowerPoint, Photoshop, Microsoft Excel etc, please also provide the original files from those programs.

 The first letter of each word in title should use upper case.
 Include in the first page the article title, author's names, affiliations, corresponding author's phone/fax number and/or email.
-Abstract should not contain citations to references.
-Also provide 5-6 keywords.
+Also provide 3-6 keywords.

 Author's names: please provide full names.
 Important!
 Please write first name and middle name before surname or lastname, e.g., "Mike Johnson" (not "Johnson, Mike"; not "Johnson M."; not "M. Johnson").

 Please do not add number before subtitles (This does not apply for Review or mini-review).

 Tables and Figures should be numbered consecutively.
 Citation of tables and figures should use the format: Table 1, Table 2, ...
 Figure 1, Figure 2, ... (or Fig. 1, Fig. 2, ...).
-Parts in a figure can be identified by A, B, C, D, ... . and cited as Fig. 2A, Fig. 2B, Fig. 2C.
-The abbreviation of "Table" to "Tab.".
+Parts in a figure can be identified by A, B, C, D, ... . and cited as Figure 2A, Figure 2B, Figure 2C.
+Do not abbreviate the word "Table" to "Tab.".